nbalepur/nbalepur.github.io/_pages/about.md

 Hi!
 My name is Nishant and I'm a third-year Ph.D. candidate at the University of Maryland, where I am fortunate to be advised by Professors **[Jordan Boyd-Grayber](https://www.cs.umd.edu/~jbg/)** and **[Rachel Rudinger](https://rudinger.github.io/)**.
 I'm currently interning with [Ai2](https://allenai.org/) to personalize [ScholarQA](https://scholarqa.allen.ai/chat) and visiting [NYU](https://cims.nyu.edu/dynamic/) as a researcher with [Eunsol Choi](https://eunsol.github.io/).

-I mostly work on alignment (rewards beyond preferences) and evaluation (metrics beyond correctness) to make LLMs more helpful.
+I want to build LLMs that actually help people, not just say what people want to hear.
+As a result, I often think about better ways to design evaluations offline and to capture downstream human feedback online.
 I'm currently excited about three research questions, in descending order of excitement:
 1. How can we build systems that **help** users?
    [[flashcards (EMNLP'24)](https://arxiv.org/abs/2402.12291), [memorable study aids (EMNLP'24)](https://arxiv.org/abs/2406.15352), [personalized dpo (ACL'25)](https://arxiv.org/abs/2501.11549), [multi-step plans (EMNLP'25)](https://nbalepur.github.io/assets/pdf/Planorama.pdf)]
 2. How can we rigorously **evaluate** model flaws?